Boeing 737: 737 MAX 7

 The 737 MAX 7, a shortened variant of the MAX 8, was originally based on the 737-700, flying 1,000 nmi farther and accommodating two more seat rows at 18% lower fuel costs per seat.
 The redesign uses the 737-8 wing and landing gear; a pair of over-wing exits rather than the single-door configuration; a 46 in aft fuselage and a 30 in longer forward fuselage; structural re-gauging and strengthening; and systems and interior modifications to accommodate the longer length.
 Entry into service with launch operator Southwest Airlines was originally expected in January 2019, but certification delays have pushed this back, with Boeing CEO David Calhoun saying certification was possible in the first half of 2025.
 The 737 MAX 7 replaced the 737-700 and was predicted to carry 12 more passengers and fly 400 nmi farther than the competing Airbus A319neo with 7% lower operating costs per seat.
+On August 3, 2026, the FAA certified the 737 MAX 7.